Steven Seagal: Martial arts and Japan

 According to Seagal's first wife, Miyako Fujitani: "I met Steven in California in the fall of 1974.
 He followed me back to Japan in October.
 We got married in December 1974."
-Fujitani was a second-degree black belt and daughter of an Osaka aikido master who had come to Los Angeles to teach aikido.
+Fujitani was a second-degree black belt and daughter of a Jūsō, Osaka aikido master who had come to Los Angeles to teach aikido.
 After they married, they had a son, Kentaro, and a daughter, Ayako.
 Seagal taught at the school owned by Miyako's family and earned his aikido black belt in 1978.
+While there, he ran the Fujitani family dojo on behalf of Miyako's retired father, making him the first westerner to operate an Aikido dojo.
 Interviewed in 1993, Fujitani stated that: "The only reason Steven was awarded the black belt was because the judge, who was famous for his laziness, fell asleep during Steven's presentation.
 The judge just gave him the black belt."

 Seagal has claimed that he helped train CIA agents in Japan: "They saw my abilities, both with martial arts and with the language.
 You could say that I became an advisor to several CIA agents in the field, and through my friends in the CIA, I met many powerful people and did special works and favors."
 Fujitani has refuted these allegations and has also dismissed Seagal's claims that he had combatted yakuza.
 There is no evidence that Seagal has ever worked with the Central Intelligence Agency.
 In the early-1980s, Seagal had aspirations to return to America and become a movie star.
 Fujitani then "scrimped and saved for years, even denying herself and her children necessities, to help pay his way home."
 According to Fujitani, "he then availed himself of her savings and hied off."

 Seagal returned to Taos, New Mexico, with his student (and later film stuntman) Craig Dunn, where they opened a dojo, although Seagal spent much of his time pursuing other ventures.
 After another period in Japan, Seagal returned to the United States in 1983 with senior student Haruo Matsuoka.
 They opened an aikido dojo, initially in North Hollywood, but later moved it to the city of West Hollywood.
 Seagal left Matsuoka in charge of the dojo, which the latter ran until the two parted ways in 1997.
 In the early 1980s, Seagal had his first experiences in the film industry by working as a fight coordinator on The Challenge (1982), which was shot in Japan, and Never Say Never Again (1983).

 Later in his career, Seagal helped train Brazilian mixed martial artist Lyoto Machida, who credited Seagal for helping him perfect the front kick that he used to knock out Randy Couture at UFC 129 in May 2011.